Skip to Content

 If you are not granted temporary protection, you may appeal against the decision to an administrative court.
 Instructions for lodging an appeal are attached to the decision.

-Make sure that the reception centre has your correct address and telephone number
+Make sure that the Finnish Immigration Service has your current address and telephone number

 Notify your reception centre immediately of any changes in your address or telephone number.
 The Finnish Immigration Service will get the information from the reception centre.